BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 - Enterprise customers: encompasses the corporate data center, including processing customer records, inventory management, and employee details.

 Lustre is used among high-performance computing researchers and Cloud-native HPC will make it easier for them to use with multiple cloud providers like AWS, GCP, Azure.
-Hence, the command line interface will help the System Administrators to bootstrap the Lustre infrastructure on Kubernetes.
+Hence, the command line scripts will help the System Administrators to bootstrap the Lustre infrastructure on Kubernetes.
 The researchers will be able to access Lustre client hosted on Kubernetes to access Lustre filesystem.

 ## 3. Scope and Features Of The Project:

-Command-Line interface to automate running Lustre in Kubernetes.
+Command-Line Scripts to automate running Lustre in Kubernetes.

 - Easy-to-use interface for setting up all the Lustre components (MGS, MDS, OSS) on Kubernetes